erthward/geonomics/README.rst

 **Geonomics** allows users to build and run arbitrarily complex, forward-time, agent-based, and spatially explicit simulations for landscape genomics.
-It is designed to allow novice Python users to create sophisticated simulations with minimal code, while also allowing advanced users a high level of extensibility and customizability.
+It is designed to allow even novice Python users to create sophisticated simulations with minimal code, while also allowing advanced users a high level of extensibility and customizability.